 Clear and practical assessment methods and reliable data for decision-making will help USAID and partners generate and assess the evidence needed to inform LSFF programming and promote healthy and nutritious diets among target populations.
-Methods to be considered include those that—
+The methods are used to—

-- assess food consumption and dietary micronutrient inadequacies
+- assess fortifiable food consumption and dietary micronutrient inadequacies

 - identify probable fortification vehicles